 Leading the Function: Soft Skills for Senior Leaders

-Like frontline managers who were promoted into leadership because they were successful as individual contributors, senior leaders are often promoted to head entire business functions because they effectively led a specific area or team.
-But when they’re elevated into their new executive-level roles, they often find the demands are greater and different.
+Like frontline managers who were promoted into higher leadership roles after succeeding as individual contributors, senior leaders are often promoted to head entire business functions after effectively leading a specific area or team.
+However, in their new senior roles, they often find the challenges are not just greater in number, but also different and more complex.

-Soft skill development for more experienced leaders is often overlooked because there doesn’t seem to be time for personal goal-setting and self-reflection.
-If your organization can help your senior leaders hone the following soft skills, however, you can improve their capacity for strategic thinking and planning, which will have a positive impact on the bottom line of the business:
+Soft skill development for senior leaders is often overlooked because busy executives have limited time for personal goal-setting and self-reflection.
+But investing in developing the following skills will not only enhance a senior leader’s capacity for strategic thinking and planning, but also have a positive impact on the bottom line of the business:

 - Driving results